May 1998 Indonesia riots: Medan (4–8 May)

-By the beginning of May, students had been demonstrating in campuses throughout Medan for nearly two months.
+By the beginning of May, students had been demonstrating on campuses throughout Medan for nearly two months.
 The growing number of demonstrators was coupled with increasing calls from the public for overall reforms.
-On 27 April, the death of a student in a vehicle accident was blamed on security officials who had fired tear gas onto the campus.
+On 27 April, the death of a student in a vehicle accident was blamed on security officials who had fired tear gas on the campus.
 Over the next few days, the clashes between students and security forces grew.
-On 2 May, a showroom of the "national car" Timor, whose controversial development was spearheaded by the President's son Tommy Suharto, was attacked.
+On 2 May, one of Timor's car showrooms was attacked due to its development being spearheaded by the President's son, Tommy Suharto.

 When the government announced on 4 May that it would increase the price of gasoline by 70% and triple the price of electricity, campus groups reacted.
 More than 500 students gathered at the State Institute of Teacher Training and Education of Medan (IKIP Negeri Medan).
 Security forces barricaded the campus to prevent students from leaving and allegedly threw Molotov bombs at demonstrators through the day.
 Although the students had dispersed by late afternoon, replacement forces were brought in to keep them on campus through the night.
 When they were allowed to return home hours later, police reportedly stopped a group of students and assaulted them.
 Word of this attack spread through several witnesses, and a large group later attacked and destroyed a traffic police post.
 As the outnumbered police fled, protesters began attacking shopping malls and another police post.
 Thousands poured into the streets and burned cars and shops through the late night.

 On the morning of 5 May, a crowd gathered at a police station where it was reported that more than 50 people suspected of involvement in the previous night's attack were detained.
 When more officers arrived to confront the group, the station was attacked.
 The crowd moved toward the nearby market of Tembung as they burned cars and attacked houses.
 Shops owned by Chinese Indonesians were looted, while they reportedly left those marked with the words "milik pribumi" (owned by the indigenous pribumi) in graffiti alone.
 When the Mobile Brigade arrived in the afternoon, the crowd was dispersed with tear gas.
 As businesses in Medan closed on the following day, thousands of people attacked markets throughout the city and its surrounding districts.
 Police and anti-riot soldiers fired rubber bullets at the crowd to disperse them but were unsuccessful.
 When the violence ended two days later, six people had died (two by gunshot) and one hundred were injured (nine with gunshot wounds).
 Police detained 51 people for questioning, and the damage was estimated in the hundreds of billions of rupiah.
 Many looted shophouses were mainly in nearby indigenous and outskirt areas like Jalan Aksara, Tembung, Pasar Baru, Brayan and Pancing.
 Meanwhile, in Chinese-majority areas such as Medan Kota and Maimun districts (Jalan Asia, Kesawan, Pandu, Cirebon, Wahidin, Sutrisno, Sumatra), Cemara, Sunggal, Setiabudi and several roads nearby were mostly safe from the mobs due to strict guarding by local residents.